-In mainline media, most films start with some form of tele--vision presence-network, cable or spot-and may layer in a magazine or newspaper ad here and there.
-Television presence starts out skimpy, mostly network, with some films running fewer than 10 ratings points a week up to maybe 30 points to 40 points per week.
+In main-line media, most films start with some form of television presence, network, cable or spot and may layer in a magazine or newspaper ad here and there.
+Television presence starts out in a skimpy fashion, mostly in network, with some films running fewer than 10 points a week up to maybe 30-40 per week.

-But the trickle quickly becomes a torrent.
-Television elements such as cable and spot are soon added to the mix, with average film ratings point levels rocketing to 200 points to 300-plus points by opening week.
-Some films will run in excess of 400 ratings points during release week.
+But the trickle becomes a torrent very quickly.
+Television elements like cable and spot are soon added to the mix with average film rating point levels rocketing to 200-300+ by opening week.
+Some films will run in excess of 400 rating points release week.

 Presence in other media increases dramatically as well.
-Print units increase from one or two in initial weeks to dozens or hundreds of small-space newspaper ads.
-Radio also appears in many plans the week before and week of release at very high ratings point levels.
+Print units increase from one or two in initial weeks to dozens or hundreds of small space newspaper ads.
+Radio also appears in many plans the week before and week of release at very high rating point levels.

-The average film has presence in only one medium weeks from release, but appears in six media by opening day.
-Tentpole films tend to appear in an average of one more media type than the average film.
+The average film has presence in only one medium weeks from release, but appears in 6 media by opening day.
+Tent pole films tend to appear in an average of one more media type than the average film.

-Alternative Channels
+Alternative channels

-For many in the media planning community, the Internet can no longer be considered an alternative medium, but for others it's still a frontier.
+For many in the media planning community, the internet can hardly be considered an alternative medium, but for some, it's still a frontier.
 Not so for the film industry.
-Studios have done a wonderful job of getting buzz out on films by the simple release of trailers to Web portals.
+Studios have done a wonderful job of getting buzz out on films by simple release of trailers to web portals.

-Buzz is starting to build for films like "Star Wars: Episode III" and "Fantastic Four" largely based on the Web release of the trailers.
-Talk about trickle-the films won't open until May 16 and July 8, respectively.
-Closer in, last weekend's release of "Sin City" has not enjoyed deep support in mainline media, but buzz on the film had been building for quite a while in the Internet space.
-If you haven't experienced trailers on the Web, check out iFilm or Movie-List.
+Buzz is starting to build for films like Star Wars: Episode III and Fantastic Four largely based on web release of the trailers.
+Talk about trickle, the films won't open until May 16th and July 8th respectively.
+Closer in, last weekend's release of Sin City has not enjoyed deep support in main-line media, but buzz on the film had been building for quite a while in the internet space.
+If you haven't experienced trailers on the web, check out iFilm or Movie-List.

-Films use a lot more than the Web to build alternative media channel buzz.
-Basic media coverage is another tool films often use to generate pre-release exposure.
-The aforementioned "Sin City" scored a nice cover story in Entertainment Weekly's spring movie release issue back in February.
+Films use a lot more than the web to build alternative media channel buzz.
+Basic media coverage is another tool films often use to generate exposure pre-release.
+The aforementioned Sin City scored a nice cover story on Entertainment Weekly's Spring Movie release issue back in February.
 What do you think the value was for that piece of real estate?
 Not only does the film enjoy the subscription and newsstand exposure, but the implied endorsement as well.
-Would the magazine have featured the film on the cover if it weren't buzz-worthy?
+Would the magazine have featured the film on the cover if it wasn't buzz-worthy?

-One tool a planner can use to get a sense of the value of that type of exposure is Lexis-Nexis.
+One tool a planner can use to get a sense of the value from that type of exposure is Lexis-Nexis.
 How many print mentions were received?
 Where were the mentions?
 In magazines?
 In newspapers?
 Lexis-Nexis can help quantify answers to those questions.

-Also consider the pre-release tour of talk shows and Internet chat rooms the film's stars make right around release.
+Also consider the pre-release tour of talk shows and internet chat rooms the film's stars make right around release.
 This tactic is certainly one way to generate powerful media exposure outside of paid media.

 Finally, there's a lot to be said for the power of co-marketing.
 Films do a great job of finding partners that can provide incremental exposure in other channels.
-Limited-edition products, contests and co-branded line extensions find their way onto grocery and mass-merchandiser shelves every summer, reaching consumers during their shopping experience.
+Limited edition products, contests and co-branded line extensions find their way onto grocery and mass-merchandiser shelves every summer, reaching consumers during their shopping experience.
 And as the communication plans for those co-brands unfold in the marketplace, the films enjoy messaging in many channels, some that may not have been covered by the film's own marketing plan.

-Who Benefits Most?
+Who benefits most?